Do you need to eat fruits and vegetables?

 Are fruits and vegetables heart-healthy?
 Although some experimental research suggests that eating more produce might reduce some cardiovascular disease (CVD) risk factors, the bulk of evidence to date is inconclusive.

 For instance, in 2013 researchers conducted a systematic review of 10 RCTs investigating whether increased fruit and vegetable consumption led to improvements in heart health markers.
 They reported that the trial designs differed significantly and often included other nutrition and lifestyle interventions that may have contributed to observed beneficial effects on CVD risk.
 Their conclusion?
-Further trials investigating higher fruit and vegetable intake as the sole intervention are needed.14
+Further trials investigating higher fruit and vegetable intake as the sole intervention are needed.15

-In all likelihood, anyone who actually eats 10 servings of produce on a daily basis also engages in other habits known to protect heart health, such as working out regularly and avoiding junk food, excessive alcohol consumption and smoking.
+In all likelihood, anyone who actually eats 10 servings of produce on a daily basis likely also engages in other habits known to protect heart health, such as working out regularly and avoiding junk food, excessive alcohol consumption and smoking.

 Videos about heart disease